-Part of my Festive Italian Feast, perfect for cosy Christmas entertaining.
+Part of my Festive Italian Feast, perfect for cosy winter entertaining.

 100g pancetta, cut into small cubes

 1 level tbsp chopped rosemary

 2 bay leaves

 2 tbsp tomato paste (or tomato puree)

 2 tbsp balsamic vinegar